gifs/personalized-highlights-dataset/README.md

 The data consists of YouTube videos, from which gifs.com users manually extracted their highlights, by creating GIFs from a segment of the full video.
-Thus, the dataset is similar to that of [1], which two major differences.
+Thus, the dataset is similar to that of [1], with two major differences.
 1. Each selection is associated with a user, which is what allows personalization.
 2. [1] used visual matching to find the position in the video